1970Mr/file-to-link/README.md

 ## Setting up the Webhook

 You need to set up a webhook for your Telegram bot to receive updates.
-There is a predefined route for setting the webhook.
+There are two methods to set the webhook.

+### Method 1: Using the Route

-1. **Set the webhook using the route:**
+**Set the webhook using the route:**

    ```sh
    php artisan serve